ratmod/ratmod.github.io/readme.md

 ---

+## Build

 If you are building this documentation it is done with mkdocs.
+You can install the necessary theme into a python venv:
+	mkdir env
+	python3 -m venv env
+	source env/bin/activate
+	pip install mkdocs-bootswatch

+Then simply:

+	mkdocs build

+or:
+	mkdocs serve

+### Deploy

 You must use the master branch for the build as github won't allow using other branches for github pages on the main organization page:

     mkdocs gh-deploy -b master

 Use the 'edit' branch for editing/pushing changes etc. The master branch is only for the pushed build.